thebracket/ArdanUltimateRustFoundations/day1/hour2/enums.md

 ```

 What's this? `reason` is attached to `AccountLocked`.
 This works because Rust enumerations share a lot in common with `union` types in other languages.
 You can attach variables to individual entries.

+> Enumerations with data are the size of the largest member.
+A `String` occupies two `usize` variables: the length of the string and a pointer to the string data.
+Don't go too nuts adding complicated data to `enum` types!

 Now let's modify our initial `LoginAction` enum to be a bit more specific: